fpereiracalvo/fjv-modules/README.md

 ## Control taker

-When the module is a ControlTaker the application will run just only if the module name is present in the command-line argument.
+When the module is a ControlTaker the application will run just only that module if it present in the command-line argument.
 It can use to special application way.

 ```csharp
 //intentionaly omitted.